 If you receive a government or corporate bond for a sale before October 22, 2004, and the bond has interest coupons attached or can be readily traded in an established securities market, you are considered to have received payment equal to the bond's FMV.
-However, see Exception, earlier.
+However, see Exception under Property Used As a Payment, earlier.